 Even merging two photographs together can seem like an overwhelming effort if you’re new to Photoshop.
 Photoshop opens each image in a new document, which explains why.
 The photographs must be in the same document in order to be blended or composited.

-My name is Aly, I have over five years of Photoshop experience and am Adobe Photoshop certified and I’m here to show you how you can move an image between files in Adobe Photoshop.
+My name is Aly, I have over five years of Photoshop experience and am Adobe Photoshop certified and I’m here to show you how you can move an image from one file to another in Adobe Photoshop.

 Table of Contents